 Test-Guide.com is your ultimate source for ACT test prep and ACT practice tests for the ACT!
-We have compiled nearly 5,000 practice questions, including 18 full-length ACT practice tests and have also included links to 5 official tests from ACT.
+We have compiled nearly 5,000 practice questions, including 18 full-length ACT-style practice tests and have also included links to 5 official tests from ACT.
 Also, when you're preparing for the ACT, you can use our ACT prep online for free that includes a list of resources for study tips, subject-specific strategies and more.

 Best yet, Test-Guide’s ACT practice questions have full answers and explanations – use them to get your highest score!

 Free Practice Tests For the ACT Exam

 Note: The Math Tests are randomized, so please take the test multiple times to get the full benefit of the ACT test prep.

 ACT Sample Tests - More English Practice Tests

 ACT Sample Tests - Science